 During absence seizures and seizures with a focal beginning and reduced awareness, the brain cells always send out the same signals.
 The EEG records these signals in the form of a peak that is followed by a wave movement (spike wave).
 If the spike wave occurs immediately on all lines of the EEG scan, a generalised non-motor (absence) seizure is taking place.
 If the seizure first arises in one zone of the brain, then we speak about a seizure with a focal beginning.

 The EEG headset delivers film material

-  As said, with the headset, Epihunter wants to detect spike waves along the forehead.
-The detection itself takes place in the Epihunter smartphone app via an algorithm.
+As said, with the headset, epihunter wants to detect spike waves along the forehead.
+The detection itself takes place in the epihunter Core smartphone app via an algorithm.
 An algorithm is a kind of "recipe".
-It shows the steps the Epihunter app has to follow to get an answer to the question: "Is this set of values a seizure?".
-If the algorithm answers that question positively, the Epihunter app will turn on a light on the Android mobile phone.
+It shows the steps the epihunter Core app has to follow to get an answer to the question: "Is this set of values a seizure?".
+If the algorithm answers that question positively, the epihunter app will turn on a light on the Android mobile phone.

 The importance of many test material